Suzanne Blier: Career

-In 2017 she became active in architectural preservation and other efforts in revitalizing Harvard Square, Cambridge, Massachusetts, helping to found the Harvard Square Neighborhood Association that same year as part of this effort.
-Among the preservation projects taken up by this group are the Harvard Square Subway Kiosk and the Abbott Building, home to the world's only Curious George store.
-She also led an effort to rezone Harvard Square to promote its revitalization.
-In 2019 she helped to found the Cambridge Citizens Coalition, a citywide organization focused on government transparency.

 In 2018 she was honored with a Yoruba chieftaincy title in Nigeria, Otun Yeye Obalufon, in partial recognition of her scholarship on ancient Ife art.
 In 2019 Blier received an honorary Doctor of Letters degree from the University of Vermont in recognition of her scholarship in African art and her leadership in online mapping.
 In 2022 she was honored as a special Yoruba ambassador.

-For a profile of Blier's career see "Facing African Art."
+In June 2023 she was honored with "Profile in Citizenship" commendation by the Peace Corps.